mdlincoln/mdlincoln.github.io/_posts/2017-11-17-only-connect-mcn.md

 I did not see sustained discussions about museum-to-museum functions and processes at this conference.
 When it came to bits-on-the-ground technical work, there was lots of "here's what we do in _our_ museum."
-But there was vanishingly little of "a group of us think this is the way to go and we're trying to get others to join, too"
+But there was vanishingly little of "a group of us think this is the way to go and we're trying to get others to join, too."

 Now, there were some really important exceptions to this: workshops on IIIF, on database-backed publishing, and a session on what it means for museums to open-source.
 And I'm sad to say I had to leave before making the Friday session on collaborative digital projects that looks like it did touch on some of these questions more explicitly.